 Everything Harry and Meghan have been stripped of since leaving the Royal Family

-Harry and Meghan are to be evicted from their grace and favour residence of Frogmore Cottage in the grounds of Windsor Castle.
+The news comes a few months after Harry and Meghan were informed that they would be evicted from their grace and favour residence of Frogmore Cottage in the grounds of Windsor Castle.

-Prince Andrew has been offered the keys to the property in a move that suggests Harry's relationship with King Charles is showing no sign of improving following a turbulent few years for the family.
+Prince Andrew was offered the keys to the property in a move that suggests Harry's relationship with King Charles is showing no sign of improving following a turbulent few years for the family.

 The decision is the latest in a long list of snubs the Sussexes have felt since they announced their desire to step back as working royals in 2020.